 FAQ: How do I keep the list numbers in order?

-The above image illustrates the most frequently asked question around numbering in Qualio - how do I keep the list numbers in order after putting a table in?
-The below video will demonstrate the steps to take to make the required adjustments.
+The below image illustrates the most frequently asked question around numbering in Qualio - how do I keep the list numbers in order?
+The video below will demonstrate the list types available and how to format to achieve your desired organisation.

 Would you like to know more about numbering options in Qualio?
 Keep reading to find out more.